citta-lab/DSA/graphs/readme.md

 ## DFS:
+Traverse all the way until we cant go any further.
+Hence Depth.
 - Use Stack
 - Last In, First Out
 - pop() and push() are your friends here

+In Graph theory, the depth-first search algorithm (abbreviated as DFS) is mainly used to:
+- Traverse all vertices in a “graph”;
+- Traverse all paths between any two vertices in a “graph”.

 Here is the stack node movement in DFS,
 ```js